ElektraInitiative/libelektra/doc/tutorials/plugins.md

 We haven't discussed `ELEKTRA_SET_ERROR` yet.
 Because Elektra is a library, printing errors to stderr wouldn't be a good idea.
 Instead, errors and warnings can be appended to a key in the form of metadata.
 This is what `ELEKTRA_SET_ERROR` does.
 Because the parentKey always exists even if a critical error occurs, we append the error to the `parentKey`.
+If there are multiple errors in a configuration, only the first occurrence will be written to the metadata of the `parentKey`.
 The first parameter is an id specifying the general error that occurred.
 A listing of existing errors together with a short description and a categorization can be found at [error specification](https://github.com/ElektraInitiative/libelektra/blob/master/src/error/specification).
 The third parameter can be used to provide additional information about the error.
 In our case we simply supply the filename of the file that